brekekekex/RiSC-16_assembler/README.md

 Some error-detection is also built into the symbolizer and generator: for example, the generator will issue a SyntaxError if it encounters an undefined label.

-All errors come with an associated error message and a reference to the source line where they were detected (for now, all errors are critical and the assembler will abort upon detecting one).
+All errors come with an associated error message and a reference to the source line where they were detected (for now, all errors are critical and the assembler will immediately abort upon encountering them).

 ## Usage
 Clone the repository to your local machine with